-• Each district shall be responsible for the ongoing fiscal stability of the district through the responsible stewardship of available resources.
+1. Each district shall be responsible for the ongoing fiscal stability of the district through the responsible stewardship of available resources.

-- Each district will adequately safeguard and manage district assets to ensure the ongoing effective operations of the district.
-Management will maintain adequate cash reserves, implement and maintain effective internal controls, determine sources of revenues prior to making short-term and long-term commitments, and establish a plan for the repair and replacement of equipment and facilities. - District personnel practices will be consistent with legal requirements, make the most effective use of available human resources, and ensure that staffing costs do not exceed estimates of available financial resources. - Each district will adopt policies to ensure that all auxiliary activities that have a fiscal impact on the district comport with the educational objectives of the institution and comply with sound accounting and budgeting principles, public disclosures, and annual independent audit requirements. - Each district's organizational structure will incorporate a clear delineation of fiscal responsibilities and establish staff accountability. - Appropriate district administrators will keep the governing board current on the fiscal condition of the district as an integral part of the policy-and decision-making processes. - Each district will effectively develop and communicate fiscal policies, objectives, procedures, and constraints to the governing board, staff, and students. - Each district will have an adequate management information system that provides timely, accurate, and reliable fiscal information to appropriate staff for planning, decision making, and budgetary control. - Each district will adhere to appropriate fiscal policies and procedures and have adequate controls to ensure that established fiscal objectives are met. - District management will have a process to evaluate significant changes in the fiscal environment and make necessary, timely, financial and educational adjustments. - District financial planning will include both short-term and long-term goals and objectives, and broad-based input, and will be coordinated with district educational planning. - Each district's capital outlay budget will be consistent with its five-year plan and reflect regional planning and needs assessments
+- 2. Each district will adequately safeguard and manage district assets to ensure the ongoing effective operations of the district.
+Management will maintain adequate cash reserves, implement and maintain effective internal controls, determine sources of revenues prior to making short-term and long-term commitments, and establish a plan for the repair and replacement of equipment and facilities. - 3.
+District personnel practices will be consistent with legal requirements, make the most effective use of available human resources, and ensure that staffing costs do not exceed estimates of available financial resources. - 4.
+Each district will adopt policies to ensure that all auxiliary activities that have a fiscal impact on the district comport with the educational objectives of the institution and comply with sound accounting and budgeting principles, public disclosures, and annual independent audit requirements. - 5.
+Each district's organizational structure will incorporate a clear delineation of fiscal responsibilities and establish staff accountability. - 6.
+Appropriate district administrators will keep the governing board current on the fiscal condition of the district as an integral part of the policy-and decision-making processes. - 7.
+Each district will effectively develop and communicate fiscal policies, objectives, procedures, and constraints to the governing board, staff, and students. - 8.
+Each district will have an adequate management information system that provides timely, accurate, and reliable fiscal information to appropriate staff for planning, decision making, and budgetary control. - 9.
+Each district will adhere to appropriate fiscal policies and procedures and have adequate controls to ensure that established fiscal objectives are met. - 10.
+District management will have a process to evaluate significant changes in the fiscal environment and make necessary, timely, financial and educational adjustments. - 11.
+District financial planning will include both short-term and long-term goals and objectives, and broad-based input, and will be coordinated with district educational planning. - 12.
+Each district's capital outlay budget will be consistent with its five-year plan and reflect regional planning and needs assessments. - 13.
+Student Accounts Receivables will be reported to the state as required but will not be included in revenue for distribution unless receivables are actually collected. - 14.
+Student Accounts Receivables will be reviewed to implement student-friendly strategies to lower the amount owed to the district. - 15.
+The Board of trustees will evaluate every aspect of the budget through each stage of the development and reconciliation process.
+This will include timely updates and review of actual revenue and expenses versus projections to ensure fiscal compliance and sustainability.

-PCCD Budget Allocation Model (BAM) for Unrestricted General Fund Allocation In August 2010, the District Planning and Budgeting Council took up the task of developing a Budget Allocation Model, and subsequently adopted BAM in May 2011.
+PCCD Budget Allocation Model (BAM) for Unrestricted General Fund Allocation7

+In August 2010, the District Planning and Budgeting Council took up the task of developing a Budget Allocation Model, and subsequently adopted BAM in May 2011.
 The purpose of creating the BAM was twofold: first, to move to a model that would better serve the colleges, and second, to fully respond to previous accreditation recommendations.
 Previous resource allocation methods relied almost exclusively on prior year allocations being carried forward and provided minimal linkages between revenues and expenditures.
 The core principles supporting the current BAM, revised four times after its initial implementation, include: